 Is there a 20 month regression? anchor

 There can be!
-Since 20 months falls just a bit later than the sleep regression we typically see around 18 months, I do see some babies struggle with sleep at this age.
-Please know, little ones can truly show signs of sleep regressions at any age and for many different reasons.
+18 months is a more typical sleep regression age but toddlers can actually experience a sleep regression, or temporary disruption in their sleep patterns, at any point.
+Please know little ones can show signs of sleep regression at any age and for many different reasons.
 Here are some reasons you may be seeing changes in your 20 month old’s sleep:

 The good news is, sleep regressions are temporary!
 While they typically last just 1-2 weeks, the best way to move through a sleep regression with minimal disruptions is to be consistent with your approach to sleep.